Engineering, Technology and Computer Science Building 327 ~ 260-481-6362

 - Students must enroll in the BSEE or BSCmpE program at Purdue University Fort Wayne and have not yet received an undergraduate BSEE or BSCmpE degree

-- Students must have finished at least sixty (60) credit hours in the respective BSEE/BSCmpE bingo sheet
+- Students must have finished at least sixty (60) credit hours in the respective BSEE/BSCmpE program

 - Students must have achieved an undergraduate grade point average (GPA) of at least 3.0 or equivalent at the time of application